-Try to explain the corrosive effects of inflation and how it eats away at the purchasing power of just about everyone – which the policies of governments everywhere actively promote to pay off their own debt – and you'll find very few who understand it, plus fewer still who will even listen.
-But John Maynard Keynes, known "the father of the modern fiat current system” did, and he clearly stated both its shorter and longer term effects:
+Try to explain the corrosive effects of inflation and how it eats away at the purchasing power of just about everyone – which the policies of governments everywhere actively promote to pay off their debt – and you'll find very few who understand it, plus fewer still who will even listen.
+But John Maynard Keynes, known as "the father of the modern fiat current system” did, and he clearly stated both its shorter and longer-term effects:

 A sentiment of trust in the legal money of the state is so deeply implanted in the citizens of all countries that they cannot but believe that someday this money must recover a part at least of its former value...
 They do not apprehend that the real wealth, which this money might have stood for has been dissipated once and for all.

-You can take important steps to build financial protection for you and your family that can lessen the damage when the financial bombs begin to fall on your position.
+You can take important steps to build financial protection for yourself and your family that can lessen the damage when the financial bombs begin to fall on your position.